-- Continued Performance-Based Emphasis on Compensation: In fiscal vear 2023, the Compensation Committee continued its practice of awarding the majority of total target compensation to the Named Executive Officers in the form of performance-based compensation.
+- Base Salary Increases: For fiscal year 2023, Ms. Brown received a base salary increase due to her expanded responsibilities and to bring her base salary closer to the median of our peer group data for her position.
+No other Named Executive Officer received an increase in base salary for fiscal year 2023. - Continued Emphasis on Performance-Based Compensation: In fiscal year 2023, the Compensation Committee continued its practice of awarding the majority of total target compensation to the Named Executive Officers in the form of performance-based compensation.
 This emphasis on performance-based compensation is intended to align executive compensation with stockholder interests. - Above Target Achievement of Fiscal Year 2023 Annual Bonus Awards; Voluntary Reduction of Bonus